 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 The Company manages this risk through regular monitoring and adjustment of its cash flow requirements to support ongoing operations and to ensure, to the extent possible, that there is sufficient cash on hand to meet its liabilities when due.
-In the event the Company obtains the permits and necessary approvals to proceed with the development of the Lofdal property, it will require substantial additional capital resources and there can be no assurance that funding will be available to the Company in the future on acceptable terms (note 1).
+Beyond obtaining the permits and necessary approvals to proceed with the development of the Lofdal property, the Company will require substantial additional capital resources and there can be no assurance that funding will be available to the Company in the future on acceptable terms (note 1).
 Financial liabilities are due within one year.